AkzhanBerdi/bad_dog/content/posts/statistical-data-analysis-101.md

 D_{(\tilde x_{0,5})} = \frac{\sum_{i=1}^n|x_i - \bar x_{0,5}|}{n}
 $$

-Essentially the same thing, but different point of refference.
+Essentially the same thing, but different point of refference to the average.

 ## Back Propagation

 Module does great job eliminating problem of negative values by using absolutes.
-However when the task requires optimization for a machine learning algorythms like neural network for instance, then the Absolute Values becomes a huge problem.
+However when the task requires optimization for a machine learning algorithms like neural network for instance, then the Absolute Values becomes a huge problem.

-How does machine distinguish between cat and dog?
-It learns through an algorythm called back propagation, it gives a shot saying cat is dog, it then receives an error, this error propagated back to an algorythm optimizing the next intteration.
+How does machine learn to distinguish between cat and dog?
+It learns through a process of back propagation, it gives a shot saying cat is dog, it then receives an error, this error propagated back to an algorithm optimizing yet another numerous intteration.

 At the very core of it's engine, neural networks use function's derivative to adjust itself in case of error.
-But what happens if the the algorythm use absolute deviation?
+But what happens if the the algorithm use absolute deviation?

 ![Absolute Value Function](/img/img18.png)

-The Absolute Value Function gets to a corner point where the Lipschitz condition is violated, and no derivative available to propagate the error back to the machine, hence neural network algorythm breaks.
+The Absolute Value Function gets to a corner point where the Lipschitz condition is violated, and no derivative available to propagate the error back to the machine, hence neural network algorithm breaks.

 ### Mean Squared Error

 Finding the derivative requires a tangency line that gives machine a new direction to adjust itself.
-Therefor the Absolute Deviation formula has been evolved to **Mean Squared Error** which use square instead of module.
+Therefor the Absolute Deviation evolved into **Mean Squared Error** which use square instead of module.

 $$
 S^2(A) = \frac{\sum_{i=1}^n(x_i - A)^2}{n}